 Electronic Filing Rejection

 If you e-file an electronic tax return and the bank account number you enter has the wrong number of digits in either the routing number or your account number, the e-filing will be rejected.
 This gives you a chance to correct the error before you file the tax return.
-If the routing number is incorrect and an does not match your bank, it will also be flagged and you will get an an e-file rejection.
+If the routing number is incorrect and does not match your bank, it will also be flagged and you will get an an e-file rejection.

-Electronic Filing Acceptance With a Wrong Account Number
+Acceptance With the Wrong Account Number

 If the routing number is correct and your bank account number has the right number of digits but is the wrong account number, the e-filed tax return will be accepted.
-If the account number matches another bank account, your refund may be deposited in that account or the IRS will attempt to withdraw your payment from that account.
+If the account number matches another bank account, your refund may be deposited in that account, or the IRS will attempt to withdraw your payment from that account.
 The same problem applies if you mail your return.

-IRS Hotlines to Correct Bank Account Numbers
+Correcting Your Bank Account Numbers

 If you discover the problem soon after you electronically file or paper file your tax return, use one of the IRS hotlines to contact the service.
 Wait 72 hours after electronically filing or three weeks after mailing your return before attempting to correct the problem.
 If you contact them before your tax return is entered into the system, an agent will not be able to help you resolve the problem.

-If you owe taxes when you filed your return and the IRS is unable to withdraw the payment from your account, they will contact you with a CP 161 letter.
+If you owe taxes when you filed your return and the IRS is unable to withdraw the payment from your account, they will contact you with a CP161 letter.
 This is a standard IRS letter that will inform you that you have tax due and give you instructions on how to respond.
 You can send a check back with a copy of the notice to pay the amount due.
 The amount due will probably includes a penalty and interest.